 What is Cryptocurrency Mining?¶

-Cryptocurrency Mining is the process of extracting Cryptocurrencies for securing and verifying transactions made on the blockchain.
+Cryptocurrency Mining is the process of extracting Cryptocurrencies as a reward for securing and verifying transactions made on the blockchain.

-Miners use computers to work on computational puzzles that change their difficulty depending on the number of miners on the network.
-The difficulty changes to enforce that the blocks are mined at similar time intervals, also known as the Block Generation Time.
-Each block generated produces a predetermined amount of cryptocurrency to the individual or party who found the solution to the puzzle.
+Miners use computers to work on computational puzzles that change in difficulty depending on the number of miners on the network.
+The difficulty changes in order to enforce that the blocks are mined at similar time intervals, also known as the Block Generation Time.
+Each generated block provides a reward in the form of a predetermined amount of cryptocurrency to the individual or party who found the solution to the puzzle.
 This reward is commonly known as the Block Reward and is coded to reduce its emission over time.

 The Loki cryptocurrency can be mined through the RandomXL hashing algorithm.